matsad3547/react-flow-controller/README.md

 ## React Flow Controller

-The flow controller is a component that consists of several steps and dictates the order that the steps can be used, notifies the user of the current progress through the steps, and what steps are remaining.
+The Flow Controller is a component that consists of several steps and dictates the order that the steps can be used, notifies the user of the current progress through the steps, and what steps are remaining.

 ### Purpose